pyaillet/placeholder/README.md

 # placeholder

-Minimal projects used to handle placeholders in file
+Minimal project used to handle placeholders in file